-Viola tricolor is a small, annual or short lived perennial plant of creeping and ramping habit, up to 6 inches (15 cm) tall.
-The stems are light green to purplish green, glabrous, and angular.
+Viola tricolor is a small, annual or short-lived perennial plant of creeping and ramping habit, up to 6 inches (15 cm) tall.
+The stems are light green to purplish-green, glabrous, and angular.
 Leaves are simple, lobed or unlobed but not separated into leaflets and medium green in color.
-The flowers are up to 0.6 inch (1.5 cm) in diameter and different in color: purple, blue, yellow or white.
+The flowers are up to 0.6 inches (1.5 cm) in diameter and different in color: purple, blue, yellow or white.
 It flowers from April to September.

 How to Grow and Care